Dr Dangs Lab

 • Dietary Habits: Consuming excessive carbohydrates and sugary foods over an extended period can raise HbA1c levels.

-• Physical Activity: Lack of regular physical activity can contribute to higher HbA1c levels.
+• Physical Activity: Lack of regular physical activity can worsen blood sugar levels.

 • Medications: Non-compliance with diabetes medications or improper dosage adjustments can affect HbA1c results.

-• Stress and Illness: High stress levels or illness can temporarily raise HbA1c levels.
+• Stress and Illness: High stress levels or illness can increase HbA1c levels.

 • Hemoglobin Variations: Certain inherited conditions and variations in hemoglobin structure can affect HbA1c accuracy.